 A recommendation from a trusted former colleague brought Seiler to Duke’s cochlear implant program.
 Testing showed his hearing loss to be in the severe range and that he was a good candidate for surgery.

-In November 2016, ear surgeon Debara Tucci, MD, implanted the device in Seiler’s right ear.
-The surgery was performed as an out-patient procedure.
+In November 2016, Seiler's surgery took place as an outpatient procedure.
 He went home the same day.
-“Dr. Tucci answered every question my family and I had and made me feel completely comfortable,” said Seiler.
-“There was no post-surgery discomfort or problem, whatsoever.”
+“There was no post-surgery discomfort or problem, whatsoever,” he said.

 Hearing Again: A Team Effort